Which Raspberry Pi 4 OS should you choose?

 Android-OTALineageOS and OmniROM are excellent OSes but both lack the enterprise support that emteria.OS comes with.
 Both are more or less maintained by a single person.
 The Raspberry Pi LineageOS version by KostaKang cannot be used commercially.
 And OmniROM, although an excellent system, requires expert knowledge whenever you want to customize it for specific use cases.

 In addition to the OS emteria provides a reliable cloud Over-the-Air (OTA) update infrastructure, providing OTA firmware updates (FOTA updates) for Android.
-These IoT OTA updates (updates of an internet of things device via the internet) can be built and distributed automatically to protect Android devices from online threats and provide the best possible user experience.
+These IoT OTA updates (updates of an Internet of Things device via the internet) can be built and distributed automatically to protect Android devices from online threats and provide the best possible user experience.

 How to choose the best OS for Raspberry Pi 4